What are statistics used for in Trimoji?

 Selectable analysis period

-You can filter data display for a specific period (e.g., the last 30 days) to analyze activity over a relevant timeframe.
+You can filter data display for a specific period (e.g., the last 30 days) to analyze activity over a relevant interval.

 Analysis volumes